Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

-The key distinction between the \textit{Object-Map-Search} baseline and OrionNav lies in the former's use of a semantic object map without room labeling for object search.
-This approach results in a success rate of about 56\%, significantly lower than OrionNav's 100\% success rate, underscoring the importance of the hierarchical scene graph in the proposed method.
-Fig. \ref{fig:comparison} illustrates this comparison, presenting a scenario where both systems are provided with a partial map of an environment comprising an office room, a break room, and a long L-shaped corridor.
-The task involves locating a monitor that is temporarily removed from the office room for the initial mapping phase and then reintroduced to its original location.
-As shown in Fig. \ref{fig:comparison}a, the baseline system assumes that a monitor would likely be located on a table and navigates to the nearest one.
-However, this table, situated in the break room, lacks a monitor.
-Consequently, it initiates a global exploration command to eventually reach the office room where it detects the monitor.
-In contrast, OrionNav (Fig. \ref{fig:comparison}b) leverages its hierarchical scene graph to deduce that the monitor is likely in an office, navigating directly to it and detecting the monitor in a single step.
-As shown in Fig. \ref{fig:comparison_experiment_duration}, even in successful cases, the baseline consistently required more time to complete the task compared to OrionNav.
+\textbf{Object-Map-Search.} The key distinction between the \textit{Object-Map-Search} baseline and OrionNav is that the former relies on a semantic object map without room labels.
+This results in a success rate of about 56\%, compared to OrionNav’s 100\%, highlighting the benefit of the hierarchical scene graph.
+Fig.~\ref{fig:comparison} illustrates this difference in a scenario where both systems receive a partial map containing an office, a break room, and a long L-shaped corridor.
+The task is to locate a monitor that is absent during initial mapping and later returned to the office.
+In Fig.~\ref{fig:comparison}a, the baseline assumes the monitor is on a table and navigates to the nearest one in the break room, where no monitor is present.
+It then resorts to global exploration before eventually reaching the office and detecting the object.
+In contrast, OrionNav (Fig.~\ref{fig:comparison}b) uses the hierarchical scene graph to infer that a monitor is likely located in an office and navigates there directly, detecting it in a single step.
+As shown in Table~\ref{tab:comparison_experiment_duration}, even in successful trials, the baseline consistently required more time to complete the task than OrionNav.